Be part of the largest road race in the west!

 To notify you about or contact you in relation to changes to the Site, new members or volunteering opportunities and to maintain user accounts;

-To gather management information to form statistical, modelling and trend analysis with the aim of developing and improving the Site and to provide local data on student volunteer practices and contribution to society;
+To gather management information to form statistical, modelling and trend analysis with the aim of developing and improving the website and to provide local data on student volunteer practices and contribution to society;

 To manage the accuracy and security of student and civil society organisations data relevant to their region and the Participating Institutions;